Exaiystic/projectplanningtask/README.md

 ### 01/02/2019
 Added comments to modular background classes.

-Started to add initial paragraph on the about us page.
+Added initial paragraph to about us page.